-4.7.1 PHSO's Assurance table is designed to identify the key areas in which the Board (and its Audit and Risk Assurance Committee) seeks assurance on the effectiveness of systems, processes and controls and identifies the sources of those assurances.
+4.7.1 PHSO's Assurance Table is integrated into the Strategic Risk Register and forms part of the Risk Management Framework.
+It is designed to identify the key areas in which the Board (and its Audit and Risk Assurance Committee) seeks assurance on the effectiveness of systems, processes and controls and identifies the sources of those assurances.
+[Link to Strategic Risk Register]

-4.7.2 The table is intended to:
+4.7.2 It is intended to:

-- provide a comprehensive view for the Board of key control areas to provide evidence that the activities of the organisation are effectively managed and governed; - inform the work of the Audit and Risk Assurance Committee in its role of supporting the Board in ensuring the effectiveness of the system of internal control and risk management; - inform the work of internal and external auditors in identifying priority control areas and risks to focus on in the course of their reviews; and - provide reliable evidence to underpin the assessment of the risk and control environment for the production of the annual Governance Statement including evidence for the Ombudsman's assurances on the review of the internal control system.
+- provide a comprehensive view for the Board of key control areas to provide evidence that the strategic risks of the organisation are effectively managed and governed; - inform the work of the Audit and Risk Assurance Committee in its role of supporting the Board in ensuring the effectiveness of the system of internal control and risk management; - inform the work of internal and external auditors in identifying priority control areas and risks to focus on in the course of their reviews; and - provide reliable evidence to underpin the assessment of the risk and control environment for the production of the annual Governance Statement including evidence for the Ombudsman's assurances on the review of the internal control system.